Project-MONAI/tutorials/federated_learning/nvflare/nvflare_spleen_example/README.md

 ## Brief Introduction

 This repository contains an end-to-end Federated training example based on MONAI trainers and [NVIDIA FLARE](https://github.com/nvidia/nvflare).
+Please also download the `hello-monai` folder in [NVFlare/examples](https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-monai), and copy it into this directory.

 This example requires Python 3.8.10

-Inside this folder:
+Inside this directory:
 - All Jupiter notebooks are used to build an FL experiment step-by-step.
-- `hello-monai` is a folder containing all required config files for the experiment (in `config/`) and the customized trainer (in `custom`) and its components.
+- hello-monai (needs to be downloaded) is a folder containing all required config files for the experiment (in `config/`) and the customized trainer (in `custom`) and its components.

 ## Installation